lucasgautheron/trading_zones_material/README.md

 This should cover the packages used in the present analyses.
 If not, please install missing dependencies manually and report them by creating a ticket.

-Then, you can run the analyses you want to reproduce or reuse by doing:
+Then, you may run any analysis by executing the corresponding script from the root of the repository:

 ```bash
 python analyses/<name_of_the_analysis>.py